-Throughout the pandemic, we have taken a variety of steps to address the impact of the COVID-19, while attempting to minimize business disruption.
+We have taken a variety of steps to address the impact of the COVID-19 pandemic, while attempting to minimize business disruption.
+Essential staff in operations and limited support functions worked from our Santa Clara headquarters throughout the pandemic, following appropriate hygiene and social distancing protocols.
+To reduce risk to our employees and families from potential exposure to COVID-19, other staff in our Santa Clara headquarters worked from home.
+We also restricted non-essential travel to protect the health and safety of our employees and customers.
+Starting June 15, 2021, we began the return to work for many of our headquarter-based personnel based upon new guidelines from the State of California.
+In December 2021, amid the rising cases related to the Omicron variant, we again required non-essential staff to work remotely until the level of cases subsided.
 We are continuing to monitor the impact of the COVID-19 pandemic on our employees and customers and on the markets in which we operate, and will take further actions that are considered prudent to address the COVID-19 pandemic, while ensuring that we can support our customers and continue to develop our products.